alfredodeza/llmops-duke-aipi/README.md

 * [Applications of LLMs](https://www.coursera.org/learn/intro-gen-ai/home/week/4)
 * [MLOps Platforms: Amazon SageMaker and Azure ML-Week1](https://www.coursera.org/learn/mlops-aws-azure-duke/home/week/1)

-**Weekly Demo delivery:** What are some benefits of adding plugins and functions to your application idea?
+**Weekly Demo video prompt:** What are some benefits of adding plugins and functions to your application idea?
 What would be a challenge in a production environment?

 ### Week 7: Using Retrieval Augmented Generation

 * [Introduction to Retrieval Augmented Generation (RAG)](https://www.coursera.org/projects/introduction-to-rag)
 * [Emerging Topics in Machine Learning](https://www.coursera.org/learn/cloud-machine-learning-engineering-mlops-duke/home/week/3)

-**Weekly Demo delivery:** How would adding RAG to your application affect the overall experience for an end user?
+**Weekly Demo video prompt:** How would adding RAG to your application affect the overall experience for an end user?
 Why or why wouldn't you consider using RAG in your application?

 ### Week 8: Introduction to Python web frameworks for APIs
 * [Introduction to FastAPI Framework](https://www.coursera.org/projects/introduction-to-fastapi-framework)